pretix/pretix-docs/docs/topics/customer-accounts.md

  - Keys: `<issuer>/oauth2/v1/keys`

 They follow the OpenID Connect and OAuth specifications without any special behavior.
-Please refer to the specifications for further information.
+Please refer to those specifications for further information.

 #### Using pretix as an SSO client